 Starmer hints at tougher laws to block ‘tidal wave of violence’ online

-Sir Keir Starmer said Southport killer Axel Rudakubana said there were questions about how children could be protected online.
+Sir Keir Starmer said Southport killer Axel Rudakubana trawled the internet for extreme violent content before the atrocity.

 Your support helps us to tell the story